nonprofitable/nonprofitable.github.io/_posts/2017-04-28-drupal-training-in-afghanistan.markdown

 title:      "Drupal Training in Afghanistan"
 subtitle:   ""
 date:       2017-04-28
-tag: 		[Drupal, training, Afghanistan]
+tag: 		[Drupal, Training, Afghanistan]
 permalink: "/drupal-training-in-Afghanistan/"
 description: "I'm currently in Afghanistan, handling training and mentoring operations for 11 university websites and the Afghan Ministry of Higher Education."
 image:
   feature: drupal-training-in-afghanistan.jpg
 ---

-I'm now halfway through a training engagement in Afghanistan, teaching IT officers from several universities how to administer and manage their Drupal infrastructure.
-The projects were developed by the Techlab team at FHI360, an international development organization, as part of the five year USAID-funded [University Support and Workforce Development Program (USWDP)] (https://www.fhi360.org/projects/university-support-and-workforce-development-program).
+I'm now halfway through a training engagement teaching IT teams from several universities how to administer and manage their Drupal infrastructure.
+The projects were developed by the Techlab team at FHI360, an international development organization, as part of the five year USAID-funded [University Support and Workforce Development Program](https://www.fhi360.org/projects/university-support-and-workforce-development-program).

 ## Training Goals